ckeditor/ckeditor5/docs/getting-started/setup/configuration.md

 # Configuring CKEditor&nbsp;5 features

-Functionality of CKEditor&nbsp;5 is provided by specialized features, accessible via a configurable toolbar or keyboard shortcuts.
+The functionality of CKEditor&nbsp;5 is provided by specialized features, accessible via a configurable toolbar or keyboard shortcuts.
 Some of these features are only available with certain {@link getting-started/setup/editor-types editor types}.

 <info-box>
 	All of these elements can most easily be configured with [CKEditor&nbsp;5 Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs).